 The leaves are alternate, narrowly lance-like, almost 8x longer than wide, usually with smooth surfaces, no surface blotches, margins are not toothed, but have stiff appressed bristles curving toward the tip (antrorse).
-Tips are pointed, bases taper to short stalks (some upper leaves may be stalkless) with a sheath (an ocrea) at the stem that is cylindric with bristles at the edges, with somewhat of a brown color at the joint with the node a bit enlarged.
+Tips are pointed, bases taper to short stalks (some upper leaves may be stalkless) with a sheath (an ocrea) at the stem that is cylindric with bristles at the edges.
+The ocrea has somewhat of a brown color at the joint with the stem where the stem node is a bit enlarged.

 The inflorescence is a thin interrupted spike-like raceme, 2 to 6 inches long, at the top of stems, with an occasional axillary spike.
 The base of the spike stem has a sheath (an ocreolae) that has bristles.

 Flowers occur in fascicles of 2 to 6, with groups of fascicles dispersed along the raceme with interruptions.
-The flowers are about 1/8 inch long with a green perianth at the base and white at the top, rarely with pink, with the 5 tepals (combined sepals and petals) folded against each other and connected for 1/3 of their lenght.
-Tepals may or may not have visible veins, but if so, they are not anchor shaped; margins are entire.
+The flowers are about 1/8 inch long with a perianth green at the base and white at the top, rarely with pink, with 5 tepals (combined sepals and petals) folded against each other and connected for 1/3 of their length.
+Tepals may or may not have visible veins, but if so, they are NOT anchor shaped; margins are entire.
 There are 6 to 8 stamens with pink to red anthers, and 2 to 3 styles, connected at their bases.
 The perianth has very small glandular dots and has a short stalk.